NBA Finals preview with Marc Kestecher, Tim Reynolds

 Episode Cover

-On this edition of “The Parting Schotts Podcast,” host and Associate Sports Editor Ken Schott previews Siena in the MAAC men’s basketball tournament with...
+On the latest edition of “The Parting Schotts Podcast,” host and Associate Sports Editor Ken Schott previews the UAlbany lacrosse seasons with men’s head...

 Listen